openresty/lua-resty-limit-traffic/lib/resty/limit/conn.md

 the `conn` threshold as if it came a bit later rather than now.

-    In addition, like the previous case, this method also returns a second return value indicating the number of concurrent reqeusts (or connections) at this point (including the current request).
+    In addition, like the previous case, this method also returns a second return value indicating the number of concurrent requests (or connections) at this point (including the current request).
 This 2nd return value can be used to monitor the unadjusted incoming concurrency level.
 3. If the request exceeds the `conn` + `burst` limit, then this method returns `nil` and